TianchengPAN/STA-663-Final-Project/SGHMC/README.md

 ### Install

+Our package is called `sghmczpz`.
 To install the package, run `pip install --index-url https://test.pypi.org/simple/ --no-deps sghmczpz` in the terminal.

 The package can be import by `import sghmc`.